GarrettKurth/dotfiles/README.md

-# .dotfiles for EndeavorOS on KDE Plasma 6
+# .dotfiles for EndeavorOS/Arch on KDE Plasma 6

 > Using GNU Stow